CadoFox/itp/05Functions/README.md

 ### The improvement from here was mainly reducing the number of variables stored.
 I initially used a global result value as the storage place for the line being printed at a given moment, and then I remembered the value can be passed on using "return" instead, which allowed me to drastically strip down the code.

-### ~also I realized that this version would not meet the requirements for what both functions are supposed to be taking in~
+### ~also I realized that this version would not meet the requirements for what both functions are supposed to be taking in lol~